WillAbides/release-train/CONTRIBUTING.md

 bootstraps bindown -- only used by script/bindown

+### check-module-version

+script/check-module-version checks that this module's name works with the given version.
+Usage: script/check-module-version <version>

 ### cibuild

 script/cibuild is run by CI to test this project.
 It can also be run locally.